 The palm-leaf scripture of Manawa Dharmasastra stated that the purification ceremony is for ‘the body to be cleansed with water, the mind to be cleansed with honesty, the soul to be cleansed with knowledge, and the reason to be cleansed with wisdom.’

-It was the day before full moon when Yuni took me to Gunung Kawi, Tirta Empul, and Sebatu.
+It was the day before the full moon when Yuni took me to Gunung Kawi, Tirta Empul, and Sebatu.
 Yuni works at Lanna’s Lair, a lovely villa in Banjar Sawa Gunung, Pejeng, a perfect place to wind down, heal, and get reconnected with yourself.

-The first thing I noticed about these sites were how beautiful their surroundings were.
+The first thing I noticed about these sites was how beautiful their surroundings were.
 All those greeneries, the faint chirping of the birds, the sounds of splashing water… no wonder such places are believed to have healing powers.
 Just by standing there in silence and absorbing their beauty, I could have felt a wave of peacefulness washing all over me already.

 Going Historical in Pejeng